Independent coordination for medical treatment in Thailand

 How Long to Stay in Thailand

 Plan for five to seven days.
-This covers your consultation, ultrasound, and blood markers on day one, surgery on day two, one to two nights in hospital, and a follow-up to review pathology and confirm healing before you fly home.
+This covers your consultation, ultrasound, and blood markers on day one, surgery on day two, the three nights in hospital built into the package, and a follow-up to review pathology and confirm healing before you fly home.

 What's Included in a Medical Trip

 Your care coordinator manages hospital transfers, surgery scheduling, and follow-up.
-The surgical quote covers the surgeon's fee, anaesthesia, hospital stay, pathology, medications, and coordinator support.
+The package covers the surgeon's fee, anaesthesia, three nights in hospital, and pathology on the removed cyst.
+Pre-operative clearance, blood tests, the CA-125 marker and pelvic imaging are billed separately, so ask for those itemised alongside the package.
 Flights and accommodation are separate.

 Recovery in Bangkok vs Phuket